cicilzx/rustc-bug-study-artifact/README.md

 If you are using the Docker container, these files can be directly accessed from your host machine in the `./rustc-bug-study-artifact/Test_Case_Characteristics/` directory.

+**IMPORTANT NOTE:** During the execution of `cargo run`, you may encounter log messages such as *Failed to parse file*.
+This behavior is expected.
+As mentioned in our paper, a small number of files fail during AST parsing.
+As long as the final outputs `./Test_Case_Characteristics/item_node_counts.csv` and `./Test_Case_Characteristics/type_node_counts.csv` match the corresponding files provided in the artifact directory: `./item_node_counts.csv` and `./type_node_counts.csv`, the process has completed as intended and the results are correct.

 ## RQ4: Status of Existing Techniques (Section 6)